VUnit/vunit/docs/python_interface.rst

 Attributes
 ----------
-The user may set custom attributes on test cases via comments.
+The user may set custom attributes on test cases via comments or via the ``set_attribute`` method.
 The attributes can for example be used to achieve requirements trace-ability.
-The attributes are exported in the :ref:`JSON Export
-<json_export>`.
-All user defined attributes must start with a dot
-(``.``) as non-dot attributes are reserved for built-in attributes.
+The attributes are exported in the :ref:`JSON Export <json_export>`.
+All user defined attributes must start with a dot (``.``) as non-dot attributes are reserved for built-in attributes.

+Attributes set via the python interface will effectively overwrite the value of a user attribute set via code comments.

 Example
 <<<<<<<